vbk-ai/ai-starter-kit/agentic_graph_rag/README.md

 1. "What procedures has Ethan had?" (matches by first name)
 2. "Show me patients named John" (patient search)
 3. "What medications is taking Smith?" (matches by last name)
+4. "Find patients similar to John Smith" (patient similarity)
-4. "Which providers treated the most patients?" (analytics query)
+5. "Which providers treated the most patients?" (analytics query)
-5. "How many patients are in the database?" (count aggregation)
+6. "How many patients are in the database?" (count aggregation)

 ## Key Features